AI-for-Animals/aha/aha2/README.md

 ## Running the benchmark with Inspect

-Execute the benchmark using the `inspect eval` command.
+Execute the benchmark:

-    inspect eval src --model openai/gpt-4o
+    uv run inspect eval src --model openai/gpt-4o

-Use the `-T` flag to pass task parameters to the task:
+Use the `-T` flag to pass task parameters:

-    uv run inspect eval src --model google/gemini-1.5-pro

-Supported task parameters:

 | Parameter | Type | Description | Default |
 |-----------|------|-------------|---------|